sjanahan/professional/resume.md

 _Software Engineer_ | May 2017 - Present
 * Implemented POC of consumers for Kafka and RabbitMQ in Python for dynamically streaming upstream application databases
 * Lead efforts to increase efficacy of incident management and reimagine engineering interview pipeline
-* Built lean front end application to allow publishers to calculate their revenue via CPM
+* Built front end application in JW Labs to allow publishers to calculate their revenue via CPM

 ###  **Harry’s** | New York, NY
 _Data Engineer_ | April 2016 - December 2016